 Chances are, you and almost everyone you know use a personal vehicle on a daily basis, so getting the best deal on a car is pretty important.
 Relying on a personal vehicle means you’ll have to learn the art of car-buying sooner or later.
 [If you haven’t already!]

-In this eBook, we’ll provide a comprehensive guide to getting the best deal you possibly can on a car, whether new or used.
+In this eBook, we’ll provide a comprehensive guide to getting the best deal on your next vehicle.
 We’ll discuss the best and worst times to buy a car, car financing guidelines, how to negotiate a car price, how to make an offer, and specific tips to help whether you’re buying used or new.
 We’ll also share our favorite car payment calculator.

 Do I really need a car to live my daily life?

-If your answer is a no-brainer “Yes” like most Americans currently, the time is coming when you’ll have to buy a car.
+If your answer is an automatic “Yes” like most Arizonans, the time is coming when you’ll have to go car buying.
 And likely at the forefront of your mind is the [several thousand] dollar question:

-After all, Arizona is the 19th most affordable state for buying a vehicle.
-But dealerships have the reputation of being intimidating and time-consuming.
+Dealerships have the reputation of being intimidating and time-consuming.
 Private party sales can be sketchy, and do you even know if you want to buy a new vehicle or a used one?
 Or Certified Pre-Owned?
-If you're asking yourself the question, "what car should I buy?", read this article.
+There's a lot to consider, so read on.

 If you’ve heard this slick sales tactic, you’re not alone.
-Car salespeople agree on a universal truth when it comes to buying vehicles – that the best time to buy a car is RIGHT NOW.
-But let’s step back, look at the data, and ask ourselves the question, "is now a good time to buy a car?"
+Car salespeople agree on a universal truth when it comes to buying vehicles – that the best time to buy a car is -always- now!
+But let’s step back and look at the data.

 Cars are designed and released by manufacturers in cycles.
 Yearly, old models are shuffled off the lot to make room for the shiny new versions.
 This means that generally, the best time of year to buy a car is towards the end of the year: the last quarter (October, November, and December) in particular.